ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/3_K8sScaleAndUpdate/instructions.md

 ```
 {: codeblock}

 Congratulations!
-You have completed the third lab of this course.
+You have completed the lab for the third module of this course.